Skip to main content

 pnpm lint # ESLint

-pnpm --filter web test
+pnpm --filter web test # Vitest unit tests (incl. circuit breaker)

-pnpm e2e # end-to-end tests
+pnpm e2e # Playwright end-to-end tests

 pnpm build # production build